Media-Smart/volksdep/README.md

 import numpy as np
 import torch
 import torchvision
-from volksdep.converters import torch2onnx, TRTEngine, Calibrator
+from volksdep.converters import torch2onnx, TRTEngine
+from volksdep.converters import EntropyCalibrator2

 onnx_model = 'resnet18.onnx'
 # you can use our torch2onnx to convert pytorch model onnx